Week 13 - Molding and casting

 Mold Box design

 I decided to make a mold of the bat for my final project and cast it directly around a steel rod that rotates.
 I am also able to experiment with different materials.
-For the bat, I'll try the following materials:
+For the bat, I plan to try the following materials:

 - Tin metal for a shiny look and weighty feel